 One of London’s most rebellious and eclectic locations, Soho attracts a diverse mix of visitors in search of a quirky vibe.
 Situated in the heart of the bustling West End, this colourful district is known for its slightly sleazy repute, jam-packed pavements and varied choice of hangouts in which to drink and dine.

-One of four Barrafina restaurants, and superbly located slap bang in the middle of Dean Street, this cosy tapas bar offers a tantalizing selection of some of Spain’s finest flavours.
-With the majority of seats at Barrafina being counter stools, once you’re lucky enough to land yourself a pew at the marble counter, you can relish the drama of watching the creation of your meal before your eyes in the exposed kitchen.
+One of five Barrafina restaurants, and superbly located slap bang in the middle of Dean Street, this cosy tapas bar offers a tempting selection of some of Spain’s finest flavours.
+With most seats at Barrafina being counter stools, once you’re lucky enough to land yourself a pew at the marble counter, you can relish the drama of watching the creation of your meal before your very eyes in the exposed kitchen.

-For a perfectly conceived menu delivering lashings of dreamy Middle Eastern flavour, authentic Persian restaurant Berenjak is a must-visit.
-With top-notch food specialising in small sharing plates and charcoal grilled kababs, this unassuming eatery uses seasonal British produce whilst evoking all the flavours of Tehran.
+For a perfectly conceived menu delivering lashings of dreamy Middle Eastern flavour, the authentic Persian restaurant Berenjak is a must-visit.
+With top-notch food specialising in small sharing plates and charcoal-grilled kababs, this unassuming eatery uses seasonal British produce whilst evoking all the flavours of Tehran.

-Inspired by Sri Lanka’s ‘toddy shops’, Hoppers’ unpretentious setting and generously flavoured food creates a perfect environment to enjoy an evening with friends.
-If you can resist ordering the whole menu, then a selection of ‘short eats’ would be a good place to start.
-If you’re new to South Asian cuisine then a very handy glossary accompanies the menu, saving you the embarrassment of Googling every ingredient!
+Inspired by Sri Lanka’s ‘toddy shops’, Hoppers’ unpretentious setting and generously flavoured food create a perfect environment to enjoy an evening with friends.
+If you can resist ordering the whole menu, then a selection of ‘short eats’ would be an excellent place to start.
+If you’re new to South Asian cuisine, a convenient glossary accompanies the menu, saving you the embarrassment of Googling every ingredient!